Mihara/lotw-trust/README.md

 If your signing situation results in bundling intermediate certificates, I would very much like to see them.
 The simplest way to let me do that is to send me the contents of your cache directory -- see the `-c` flag.

-`lotw-trust sign -t` and `lotw-trust verify -t` will treat the file as text, resulting in an ASCII-armor style file format that you could, in theory, stick into a pipeline in Winlink to automatically sign messages you send.
+`lotw-trust sign -t` and `lotw-trust verify -t` will treat the file as text, resulting in an ASCII-armor style message format that you could, in theory, stick into a pipeline in Winlink to automatically sign messages you send and verify messages.
+Be aware that text mode signing does *not* result in a file identical to source upon verification, and is meant for direct human consumption on both ends.
 Trying to sign binary files with this flag will produce ugly results, but will not necessarily fail.

 ## Installation and compilation